nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

 ## Uninstalling Nuxeo CC Connector

-Nuxeo CC Connector has two parts: an extension to provide the panel and a plug-in to provide the underlying linking technology.
+Nuxeo CC connector has two parts: an extension to provide the panel and a plug-in to provide the underlying linking technology.

 ### On Mac